Nusab19/Nusab19/README.md

 # Introduction

-I'm Nusab Taha, a Full Stack Web Developer.
-Primarily I use Next.js and React.
-But depending on the needs, I also use other frameworks.
+I'm Nusab Taha, a Full Stack Developer.
+Primarily I use **Next.js, React** and **Python**.
+But depending on the needs, I also use other frameworks and tools.

 ## About Me